tawandamoyo/e-shop/README.md

 ### Frontend

-Frontend is React.
+This project uses React as the frontend library and Redux for state management.
+The user interface is built using Material UI.

 ### db

-The database is PostgreSQL
+The database is PostgreSQL with Knex

+### Testing

+Tests are written with Jest and supertest.

 ## Installation